FattiMei/radar/README.md

 Some techniques for lowering the error rate of the optimization procedure are proposed:
   * improve the starting point by a (coarse) grid search
   * start the optimization from the earliest sensor
+  * start the optimization from two opposite corner of the domain and pick the best (*DoubleStart*)

 ![plot](./resources/fail_frequency.png)